-Is it a good time to mention the words red, orange, yellow, green, blue, purple?
+Is it a good time to mention the words red, orange, yellow, green, blue, and purple?

-It is also a good time to have your child pull items up and try to manage hand-eye coordination to place them back.
+It is also an excellent time to have your child pull items up and try to manage hand-eye coordination to place them back.
 To expand on this, the AAP has a helpful article about cognitive development in two-year-olds.

-Important development skills that are also happening with this toddler color pick
+Essential development skills with this toddler color activity:

 RELATED: This list of one-year-old activities will keep everyone entertained!

 Thinking games such as this prepare your toddler for independent play down the road.
-Each game acts as a building block to learning, and concepts will begin to overlap.
+Each game is a building block to learning, and concepts will begin to overlap.

 Every activity you play with your toddler now will help build momentum for when they are a preschooler.

 This fine motor game is also perfect for multi-ages!
 My 3.5-year-old could not stay away.